 If you are planning to use financial aid to fund your program, please begin the process as soon as possible to avoid any delays.
 There is no charge to create an FSA ID, and no effect on your credit unless you accept funds.

-If you have questions during the process, please contact the USD Office of Financial Aid to speak with a financial aid counselor at (619) 260-2700 (option 4) or by sending an email to email@example.com.
+If you have questions during the process, please contact the USD Office of Financial Aid at the One Stop Student Center to speak with a financial aid counselor at (619) 260-2700 (option 4) or by sending an email to [email protected].

 FAFSA — Everything You Need to Know

 Learn all about the FAFSA, how to manage your financial aid and get answers to your most pressing FAFSA questions in our free webinar.

 Move Your Career Forward with USD

 At the University of San Diego, we have helped countless working professionals advance their careers by advancing their education.
 More than a master’s degree, our graduate programs are designed to deliver an invaluable professional growth experience that is closely attuned to the needs and goals of our students, as well as the needs of leading employers in their chosen fields.
 Which program is right for you?